-\item (Perelman's long-range estimates) Given $A>0$, there exists $C(A,\kappa)>0$ such that for any $x,y\in M$, $t\leq 1$ that satisfies $R_{{g}_t}(y)d_{{g}_t}(x,y)^2\leq A$.
-In this case, $R_{{g}_t}(x)d_{{g}_t}(x,y)^2\leq A C(A,\kappa)$. \item (Trace Harnack inequality) For each $t\mapsto R_{g_t}(x)$ is non-decreasing. \end{enumerate} If we further assume that $(M^4,g,f)$ satisfies \hyperref[assumption:A4]{(A4)}, the following properties hold true \begin{enumerate}[(\roman{enumi})] \item (Existence of long necks) For every $\varepsilon>0$, there exists $s_\varepsilon$ such that if $s<s_\varepsilon$, then $\Sigma_{s}$ contains an $(\varepsilon,2)$-center. \item (Dimension reduction) Consider any sequence $x_i\in M$ where $d(x_i,o)\to \infty$.
-By passing to a subsequence, in the smooth Cheeger--Gromov sense.
-Moreover, $(N^3,\tilde{h}_0)$ is either the three dimensional Bryant soliton $\Bry^3$, or the round cylinder $\sph^2\times \R$, such that the scalar curvature at $(\tilde{x},0)$ equals $1$. \end{enumerate} \end{lemma} We note that the trace Harnack inequality follows from \hyperref[assumption:A1]{(A1)} alone.
+\item (Perelman's long-range estimates) Given $A>0$, there exists $C(A,\kappa)>0$ such that for any $x,y\in M$ and $t\leq 1$ that satisfies $R_{{g}_t}(y)d_{{g}_t}(x,y)^2\leq A$.
+In this case, $R_{{g}_t}(x)d_{{g}_t}(x,y)^2\leq A C(A,\kappa)$. \item (Trace Harnack inequality) For each $x\in M$, $t\mapsto R_{g_t}(x)$ is nondecreasing. \end{enumerate} If we further assume that $(M^4,g,f)$ satisfies \textup{\hyperref[assumption:A4]{(A4)}}, the following properties hold. \begin{enumerate}[(\roman{enumi})] \item (Existence of long necks) For every $\varepsilon>0$, there exists $s_\varepsilon$ such that if $s<s_\varepsilon$, then $\Sigma_{s}$ contains an $(\varepsilon,2)$-center. \item (Dimension reduction) Consider any sequence $x_i\in M$ with $d(x_i,o)\to \infty$.
+By passing to a subsequence, in the smooth Cheeger--Gromov sense, where $(N^3,\tilde{h}_0)$ is either the three-dimensional Bryant soliton $\Bry^3$, or the round cylinder $\sph^2\times \R$, such that the scalar curvature at $(\tilde{x},0)$ equals $1$. \end{enumerate} \end{lemma} We note that the trace Harnack inequality follows from \hyperref[assumption:A1]{(A1)} alone.
 Perelman's long-range estimates let us compare curvatures at points separated by a bounded distance in the scaled metric, and will be used repeatedly.
-Throughout the paper, whenever we invoke Perelman's long-range estimates under assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, we mean the result (ii) above.
+Throughout the paper, whenever we invoke Perelman's long-range estimates under Assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, we mean the result (ii) above.
 Similarly, dimension reduction under these assumptions is understood as result (v).